CrayLabs/SmartSim/doc/orchestrator.rst

 Defining workflow stages requires the utilization of functions associated with the ``Experiment`` object.
 The Experiment object is intended to be instantiated once and utilized throughout the workflow runtime.
-Begin by creating an ``Experiment`` object and assign it to the ``exp`` variable.
+Begin by creating a ``Experiment`` object and assign it to the ``exp`` variable.
 In this example, we instantiate the ``Experiment`` object with the name ``getting-started-multidb``.